 It’s hardly a unique feature, however, and Google has Google Drive (not to mention Dropbox, OneDrive, Box.net and all the other similar cloud services). iCloud Drive has the benefit of being an Apple feature, and will therefore get widespread support though.
 It also combines iCloud Drive with Documents in the Cloud to create a system where documents are accessible anywhere, but also updated and refreshed everywhere.
 The iPad will become a serious workhorse in iOS 8.

 - iCloud FAQ: Why Apple's online service will matter more …

 - iCloud, meet Photos: What's changing for your images in iOS 8

 iOS 8 vs Android KitKat: Siri vs Google Now

-Apple will be introducing a number of new features to Siri in iOS 8.
+Apple introduces a number of new features to Siri in iOS 8.
 The first is that you can activate Siri by just saying “Hey Siri”.
 The caveat is that saying, “Hey Siri” only works when your iPhone or iPad is plugged into a power source (we presume that having Siri active in the background and listening for Hey Siri is currently a drain on the battery).